FilexGH/url-shortner/README.md

 ```

 You will need also to update the `config.json` file with a valid mongodb cluster url.
+*Used DB Name is "URLs" and Collection name is "Data"*
 ```json
 {
     "MONGO_DB_URL": "URL"